AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

 ![TVE Dashboard environments dropdown](assets/tve-dashboard-env.png)

-*Figure 2: The Adobe Primetime TVE Dashboard environments drop-down*
+*Figure 2: The Adobe Pass TVE Dashboard environments drop-down*

 >[!IMPORTANT]
->It is very important to note that when making administrative changes to your Adobe Primetime Authentication configuration through the TVE Dashboard, we strongly advise you to follow the sequence below in order to ensure proper functionality.
+>It is very important to note that when making administrative changes to your Adobe Pass Authentication configuration through the TVE Dashboard, we strongly advise you to follow the sequence below in order to ensure proper functionality.

-To make administrative changes to your Adobe Primetime Authentication configuration through the TVE Dashboard:
+To make administrative changes to your Adobe Pass Authentication configuration through the TVE Dashboard:

 * Perform the changes in [Release Staging and validate them](http://sp.auth-staging.adobe.com/apitest/api.html).
 * Perform the changes in [Prequal Production and validate them](http://sp.auth-staging.adobe.com/apitest/api.html).